Unattentive Vs Inattentive: What’s The Difference?

 • Unattentive people are generally not fully focused on what they’re doing.
 They may be daydreaming, spacing out, or having trouble staying on task.

-• Inattentive people can be more focused on one task than others but often have difficulty staying on task for extended periods of time.
-They may have trouble organizing their thoughts, being able to stay in a conversation, or following through with tasks.
+• Inattentive people can be more focused on one task than others but often have difficulty staying on task for extended periods.
+They may have trouble organizing their thoughts, conversing, or following through with tasks.

 Tips to Help Reduce Inattention